dagger/dagger/docs/current/sdk/go/guides/544174-multistage-build.md

 Next, in the highlighted section, the multistage build is achieved by taking the build artifact from the build stage and putting it in an Alpine image.

-- Create a reference to the build artifact from the builder container using `builder.File()`
 - Create a new container which will be used as the runtime image.
 This is using `From("alpine")`
-- Mount the build artifact to the new container using `WithMountedFile()` and copy the artifact to the container's rootfs.
-The copy is required because mounts are not a persisted part of the container itself
+- Include the build artifact from the builder image in the new container by replacing the container's filesystem with the original filesystem plus the build artifact
 - Set the entrypoint to our application so that the application is executed by default when the container is run

 Now that we have a slimmed down production image, it can be pushed to a registry and deployed!